david-macmahon/HashpipeIBVerbs.jl/README.md

 interface to be used (`interface`) and the remote and local MAC and IP addresses (`rem_mac`, `rem_ip`, `loc_mac`, `loc_ip`) specified at the top of the script must be changed to match your local setup.

+Versions of the underlying `hashpipe_ibverbs` library that do not include a fix for how send work completion notifications are requested will show two ICMP sequence numbers being sent on the first call to `HashpipeIBVerbs.send_pkts`, but on subsequent calls only one sequence number will be sent per call.
+Newer versions of the underlying library (as of commit 98caca4) will show two sequence numbers being sent on each and every call.